How Do Pension Funds Work?

 Those who work in the public sector--including federal and local government employees, teachers, and law enforcement officers--have pensions regulated by the government.
 The government regulates these pensions, managing the funds as laid out by the governing legislature.

 Politicians are responsible for ensuring employee pensions are covered, which means setting money aside in each budget to cover the employees retiring that year.
-Unfortunately, these plans are often underfunded, which has led some states to shift to defined contribution plans, where employees contribute to the plan and monitor growth through retirement accounts like 401(k)s or IRAs.
+Unfortunately, these plans have been historically underfunded, forcing states to take measures to manage their pension finances.
+Some states have shifted to defined contribution plans, where employees contribute to the plan and monitor growth through retirement accounts like 401(k)s or IRAs.

 Regulations Governing Pension Funds